QuintenCoucke/QuintenCoucke.github.io/_pages/cv.md

 * Teamwork
   * A PhD learned me to optimize experimental work and interlaboratory collaborations with fellow researchers.
 I found a transparent environment with clear communication key and will always work with the team in mind.
 * Problem Solving and microscopy protocol validation
-  * Having 5 years of experience building and adapting custom built confocal time-resolved microscopes I learned valuable and transferable skills on developing clear protocols and validating performance of such systems.
+  * Having 5 years of experience building and adapting custom built confocal time-resolved microscopes I learned valuable and transferable skills on developing clear protocols and validating performance of such systems
 * Microscopy
   * Förster Resonance Energy Transfer (FRET) applications
   * Fluorescence Lifetime Imaging Microscopy (FLIM) using Phasor Analysis
   * Troubleshooting and alignment of custom microscopes (experience with Thorlabs setup equipment)
-* Sample preparation involving fixations, FCS samples to check setup alignment (confocal volume), cell culture and transfections.
+* Sample preparation involving fixations, FCS samples to check setup alignment (confocal volume), cell culture and transfections

 Publications
 ======